 Finding Peace in Nature

 Not sure if you’ve heard this before but, NATURE HEALS.
 I can’t begin to express how real this statement is.
 I’ve turned to nature at my lowest to pray, ponder, and find peace.
+Even going for a hike alone helps release unwanted energy.
 God listens ALWAYS, and being out in the world he created simply helps me come to my senses.
 Unfortunately, when I became exceedingly busy this habit of mine started to cease.
 I found myself going out to nature less and less.
 However, the moment I decided to unplug I learned to prioritize Mother Nature over Mother Soul (my social media & blog name).
 I didn’t completely neglect Mother Soul, I still managed to work on technical aspects of my blog.
 I simply knew that my true inner healing was going to happen once I “logged off”.
 Even if you aren’t a blogger, digital influencer, or online entrepreneur, I highly suggest (especially if you’re a mom) taking time to unplug and turn to nature, your kid(s) will appreciate it.
 There’s nothing better than some good ol’ natural treatment for your soul anyway.

 & The Best, Increasing Quality Time w.
 Loved Ones